DedSmurfs/Ollama-on-WSL/README.md

 ### Access Ollama on other machines
 To forward WSL ports so that Ollama can be accessed by other machines:

-1. In WSL, run the following command to find the IPv4 address
+1. You will first want to find the IPv4 address of your WSL instance.
+In WSL, run the following command to find the IPv4 address

 `hostname -I`

-2. Then Run the following command in Powershell (as admin)
+2. Then, in Powershell (as admin) Run the following command

 `netsh interface portproxy add v4tov4 listenport=11434 listenaddress=0.0.0.0 connectport=11434 connectaddress={WSL_IPv4_Address}`

-To check it works, run
+To check that your change applied properly, run

 `netsh interface portproxy show all`

 ## Open-WebUI
-This is installed through docker and once installed can be accessed from your_host_ip:3000 (localhost:3000 for example)
+Installed through Docker, once installed can be accessed from your_host_ip:3000 (localhost:3000 for example)

 To install Open-WebUI
-1. Pull the latest version:
+1. Pull the latest version of the Docker image:

 `docker pull ghcr.io/open-webui/open-webui:main`

-2. Start the container again:
+2. Start the container using the recently pulled Docker image:

 `docker run -d -p 3000:8080 -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main`